El Soberano

-El Soberano (Spanish for "the Sovereign"; born August 12, 1993), or Soberano Jr., is a Mexican luchador enmascarado (or masked professional wrestler), who works for Consejo Mundial de Lucha Libre (CMLL).
+El Soberano (Spanish for "the Sovereign"; born August 12, 1993), or Soberano Jr., is a Mexican professional wrestler.
+He is signed to both Consejo Mundial de Lucha Libre (CMLL) and New Japan Pro-Wrestling (NJPW).
 A third-generation wrestler, he is the son of Euforia and grandson of Pablo Moreno Román, also known under the ring name El Soberano.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

-In his career, he has won the 2013 Torneo Sangre Nueva, the 2017 La Copa Junior Nuevo Valores and 2017 Torneo Gran Alternativa tournaments.
+In his career, he has won several tournaments, including the 2013 Torneo Sangre Nueva, the 2017 La Copa Junior Nuevo Valores and Torneo Gran Alternativa, the 2021 Leyenda de Azul, and the 2023 La Copa Junior VIP.
 He is a one-time CMLL World Middleweight Champion and one-time Mexican National Welterweight Champion.
 Alongside tag team partner Star Jr. (collectively known as Los Principes del Aire), he has won the masks of Ramstein and Cholo.

 Professional wrestling career

+Early career (2007–2010)

-Soberano Jr. was trained both by his grandfather Pablo Moreno Román, better known by his ring name El Soberano and his father, best known under the ring name Euforia.
-He made his professional wrestling debut at the age of only 13, working on the local independent circuit in Torreón, Coahuila.
-During the early parts of his career, he competed as El Nieto del Soberano ("The Grandson of Soberano"), but later changed his name to Soberano Jr. or El Soberano Jr., the same ring name used by his father and grandfather.
+After being trained by both his grandfather Pablo Moreno Román, better known by his ring name El Soberano, and his father, best known under the ring name Euforia, Soberano Jr. made his professional wrestling debut on December 24, 2007, at the age of only 13.
+Initially, he wrestled on the local independent circuit in Torreón, Coahuila.
+Before using the name Soberano Jr. or El Soberano Jr., the same ring name used by his father and grandfather, he competed as El Nieto del Soberano ("The Grandson of Soberano").